IsakLarsson/elm-decode-dojo/README.md

 :sparkles: Elm Decoder Dojo :sparkles:
 Test your might against JSON in the Elm decoder dojo.
 Implement decoders for the given JSON to pass the tests.

+The main branch contains all the exercises and the solutions branch contains the solutions if you get stuck

 Prerequisites:
 - Elm-test `npm i -g elm-test`